Zealotch/Aether-Sleep/README.md

 ## 💡 How to Use the Smart Trigger

-The Smart Trigger is the core feature of Aether Sleep.
+The Smart Trigger is the core and unique feature of Aether Sleep.
 Here is how to use it for downloading large files:

 1. Open Aether Sleep.
 2. Under the action dropdown, select **Hibernate (Smart)** or **Shutdown (Smart)**.